ibrahimroshdy/refresher/README.md

 There is basically no definitive aim for this project, rather than having an educational pipeline that is so complex yet so simple to understand in introduction how to develop, stage, release and maintain projects.

-#### Refresher Usecase
+#### Refresher Use Case
-Imagine you need a cronjob (schdulded) based application that excutes specific tasks at specific intervals of your choice **and** stores information regarding these tasks (output, logs…etc.).
+Imagine you need a cronjob (scheduled) based application that executes specific tasks at specific intervals of your choice **and** stores information regarding these tasks (output, logs…etc.).
 Moreover, you need to monitor these tasks in terms of successes and failures.
 You also need to monitor your system usage, database usage and your docker services (containers) health.
 Finally, you need to visualize all of these, rather than looking at tens of scrambled data in tables, queries on your console.
-After all that, you need to serve your application(s) pubically and securely.
+After all that, you need to serve your application(s) publically and securely.

 The refresher project is a Django backend using PostgresSQL database with asynchronous task scheduler - celery -  using a redis broker.
 There is one Django app in the refresher project called **speedtester** app.